thombashi/pytablewriter/docs/pages/examples/rst_csv_table.rst

 Write a reStructuredText CSV table
 -------------------------------------------

-|RstCsvTableWriter| the class can write a table
+|RstCsvTableWriter| the class can writes a table
 with reStructuredText CSV table format to the |stream| from a matrix of data.

 .. code-block:: python
-    :caption: Sample code
+    :caption: Sample code that write a reStructuredText CSV table

     import pytablewriter